jethornton/flexgui/docs_flex/source/ini.rst

 Create a key in the ini file called FLEXGUI and use the following to control the static color of these items.
-The value can be any valid color specification; it's suggested to use RGB or Hex colors:
+The value can be any valid color specification in the RGB, RGBA or Hex color format.
 ::

 	[FLEXGUI]